Revelation Chapter Five

 Revelation 5:13 & 14

-Then I heard every creature in heaven and on earth and under the earth and on the sea, and all that is in them, singing: 'To him who sits on the throne and to the Lamb be praise and honor and glory and power, for ever and ever!'
-The four living creatures said, 'Amen,' and the elders fell down and worshiped.
+And I heard every creature in heaven, on earth, under the earth and on the sea - yes, everything in them - saying, "To the One sitting on the throne and to the Lamb belong praise, honor, glory and power forever and ever!"
+The four living beings said, "Amen!" and the elders fell down and worshipped.

 Now, all of creation joins in on the party and worship.
-We see that all of creation now acknowledges Jesus Christ and his sacrifice.
+We see that all of creation now acknowledges Yeshua Messiah and his sacrifice.
 The image from this chapter is of a celebration just continuing to grow as we watched it start with the four living creatures and the elders and build until this passage where all of creation is involved.

 Read about what we do with the data we gather and the rules you agree to by using this website in our privacy policy.